Perfect growing media

 Soilless culture systems in greenhouses are advised as alternative system to conventional production.
 For controlled conditions in the growth field, this conservated system is used.
 Due to this system, horticultural plants are increased by yield in soilless culture compared to culture of conventional soil.

-Well-prepared soil is the key
+Well-prepared soil is the key factor

 to growing plants successfully.
 The ideal soil for most plants is rich in organic material, well drained yet able to hold moisture and air, and slightly acidic with a pH of 6.0 to 7.0.
 Sphagnum peat moss is an excellent way to improve any soil and adds plant assurance for healthy growth.
 However, only a specific type of peatland has peat that is suitable for horticultural purposes.